 - Related: 10+ Best VR Head Straps for Oculus Quest 2

-- Related: 11 Best VR Carrying Case for Oculus Quest 2 & 1
+- Related: 11 Best VR Carrying Cases for Oculus Quest 2 & 1

 1. Virtuix Omni VR Treadmill

-Suddenly VR treadmills will become a part of the living rooms of virtual reality games lovers.
-One of the best VR treadmills for shooting games is the Virtuix Omni One.
+Suddenly VR treadmills will become a part of the living rooms of virtual reality game lovers.
+Virtuix Omni One is one of the VR Treadmills for Metaverse VR shooting games.

-You’ll have the impression that you’re on the battlefield for real.
-The Omni One, like every other omnidirectional VR treadmill designed for gaming, aims to offer players the ultimate sense of freedom in VR.
+It will feel like you are actually on the battlefield.
+The Omni One, like every other omnidirectional VR running treadmill designed for gaming, aims to offer players the ultimate sense of freedom in VR.

-The Omni One is smaller than its predecessors, with users attached to a single vertical bar rather than a ring around the entire treadmill.
+The Omni One VR moving platform is smaller than its predecessors, with users attached to a single vertical bar rather than a ring around the entire VR walking rig.

 You can fold it up and store it as well.
 It will be able to play games from a dedicated store, which is expected to launch with 30 titles.